 In air quality nonattainment-maintenance areas, fiscally constrained RTPs and TIPs must conform to the appropriate state implementation plans; i.e., the region meets emissions budgets and required transportation control measures are being implemented.

-The Denver region currently meets national air quality standards and has approved state implementation plans (maintenance plans) for three relevant pollutants.
+The Denver region currently meets national air quality standards for CO and PM-10 and has approved state implementation plans (maintenance plans).
 The region is considered by the Environmental Protection Agency to be attainment-maintenance for those pollutants.

-In 2007, an area that includes much of the Denver region was designated as nonattainment for ozone based on a new 8-hour standard.
+In 201616, an area that includes much of the Denver region was designated as moderatemoderate nonattainment for ozone based on a 2008 75 ppb eight-hour standard.

+In 2015, the EPA set a new eight8-hour ozone standard of 70 ppb for which70ppb that the region is now planning for.

-CDOT Resource Allocation
+CDOT Program DistributionDistribution

-Resource allocation is the process the Transportation Commission uses to forecast revenues, identify needs on the state highway system, and define how resources will be allocated to address those needs.
+Program DistributionDistribution is the process the Transportation Commission uses to forecast revenues, identify needs for the state highway system, and define how resources will be allocated to address those needs.

-Federal law requires the state and MPO to cooperatively develop estimates of funds available for implementation of fiscally constrained long-range transportation plans and TIPs.
+Federal law requires the state and MPO to cooperatively develop estimates of funds available for implementation of air quality conforming fiscally constrained long-range transportation plans and TIPs.

-To this end, CDOT and DRCOG executed a Memorandum of Understanding in November 2004 that acknowledged a funding baseline and established allocation methodologies for unanticipated incremental and new revenues above the baseline and for unallocated funds for strategic projects.

 CDOT TIP Project Selection Processes

-CDOT uses the project priority programming process to obtain local agency input on which state highway projects it should fund in the TIP and state transportation improvement program (STIP).

-CDOT uses management systems to identify the optimal use of resources in several funding programs, such as surface treatment and bridge.

-The current strategic projects program consists of 28 high priority transportation projects throughout the state.

-Regional priorities program funds may be used to address needs in any of the CDOT investment categories.

-Congestion relief funds must be applied to projects that improve congestion on congested segments of the state highway system.

-Senate Bill 09-108 established three new funding categories: FASTER Safety, FASTER Bridge, and FASTER Transit.

-CDOT inspects all public highway bridges in the state and assigns a sufficiency rating.
-Bridges that are eligible for federal bridge funds, are structurally deficient or functionally obsolete, and have a sufficiency rating of 80 or less are identified on the Select List.

-From the Select List, CDOT identifies those to be replaced or rehabilitated using available federal and state funds.

-A portion of federal funds is set-aside to achieve reductions in the number and severity of crashes through elimination of roadway hazards.
-CDOT conducts a process to select projects to receive this funding.

-FTA provides funding to CDOT for specific public transportation programs.
-CDOT conducts a process to select projects to receive this funding.

-CDOT conducts a process to select projects for Safe Routes to School (FHWA) funds.
+Federal law requires collaboration and consultation in project selection and prioritization.
+CDOT identifies projects for funding in the TIP within the transportation management area and in the STIP in the Mountains and Plains area.

+CDOT’s project selection processes serve as the basis for projects CDOT identifies and submits to DRCOG for inclusion in the TIP in the transportation management area.
+Projects are identified for potential inclusion in the TIP through processes which include asset management systems, safety processes, competitive evaluation, and consultation with planning partners.

+CDOT reviews proposed projects and solicits input from planning partners and the public through the Project Priority Programming Process (4P).

+DRCOG and RTD participate in the countywide meetings of CDOT’s 4P process to promote interagency coordination.

-RTD Strategic Business Plan
+RTD Strategic BudgetBudget Plan

-The strategic business plan is RTD’s six-year fiscally constrained operating and capital improvement plan; it is revised annually.
+The strategicbudget plan is RTD’s six-year fiscally constrained operating and capital improvement plan; it is revised annually.

-Local governments, transportation management organizations, and the public provide input to RTD.

-RTD uses the strategic business plan to identify its federally-funded projects for inclusion in the TIP.
+RTD uses the strategicbudget plan to identify its federally-funded projects for inclusion in the TIP.

 DRCOG Toll Facilities Review

 State statute (per Senate Bill 09-108) requires that the MPO review and approve any toll highway plan proposed in the DRCOG area by the High Performance Transportation Enterprise.
+Additionally, the FAST Act requires HPTE (or other public tolling authorities) to consult with DRCOG concerning the placement and amount of tolls on a facility.

-Criteria for review of proposed projects are adopted by the DRCOG Board through the transportation committees process.
+Criteria for review of proposed projects are adopted by the DRCOG Board through the transportation committees’committees’ process.

 Assessment findings for the toll highway/system proposal consider the operation, technology, feasibility, and financing.